Hawthorne001/dynamics365smb-docs/business-central/save-business-contacts-to-outlook.md

 - Synchronization and security

   - When Business Central synchronizes contacts, it doesn't grant those contacts any new access or permissions to Business Central or any resources within your organization.
 Synchronization isn't a security feature, and copying contacts to Microsoft 365 doesn't share your emails, chat, or calendar with anyone else.
-  - When you save contacts to Microsoft 365, those contacts are stored in your own list of contacts attached to your work account: no other users can open their Outlook or Teams and see those contacts, unless they too use the synchronization feature.
+  - When you save contacts to Microsoft 365, those contacts are stored in your own list of contacts attached to your work account: no other users can open their Outlook or Teams and see those contacts, unless they also use the synchronization feature.
-  - When saving contacts from Microsoft 365 to Business Central, any contacts you save will be visible to others within your organization.
-Learn more about how this works in [Updating Business Central by saving contacts from Outlook and Teams ](#updating-business-central-by-saving-contacts-from-outlook-and-teams).
+  - When you save contacts from Microsoft 365 to Business Central, any contacts you saved are visible to others within your organization.
+Learn more about how saving works in [Updating Business Central by saving contacts from Outlook and Teams ](#updating-business-central-by-saving-contacts-from-outlook-and-teams).
 - Using Business Central as an external user

   If you have access to Business Central, Outlook or Teams as a guest user, external member, or B2B Direct user within that organization, synchronization isn't supported.